Bill Gates Says a 2-Day Work Week Is Coming: Could AI Really Replace Most Jobs?

 AI is already replacing parts of jobs

-Jobs that need empathy, judgment, creativity?
-Those are harder for AI to crack.
-AI still can’t read a room, improvise in the moment, or fully understand nuance.
+And jobs that need empathy, judgment, creativity?
+Those are waaay harder for AI to crack.
+AI still can’t read a room, improvise in the moment, or really understand nuance in a way that makes it helpful.

 So when Gates says AI could replace “most things,” I don’t think he means every job disappears.
-I think he’s talking about tasks disappearing.
-And that’s a big difference.
+I think he’s talking about some tasks disappearing, and that’s a big difference.
+After my disastrous attempt to use ChatGPT for blogging, I honestly think it’s not even removing some tasks, it’s just shortening them a little.

 In theory, if AI boosts productivity enough, we won’t need as many human hours to keep things running.

-Maybe that means working two days a week instead of five.
-Maybe it means shifting focus to creative projects, community work, or personal growth.
+Maybe that means working two days a week instead of five, or maybe it means shifting focus to creative projects, community work, or personal growth.

 But (and this is a big but) that future only works if the benefits of AI’s productivity are shared.